-Boys and Girls Under-8 (6 and 7 year olds) play their games 5 to a side, with 12 players on the roster.
-For the Saturday games, each team divides into two "mini-teams" and plays the other team's "mini-teams".
+Boys and Girls Under-8 (6 and 7 year olds) play their games 5 to a side, with 8 players on the roster.
 There are NO goalkeepers in U8.

 Young children learn the essentials of the game better in small-sided games.

 Teams should follow a substitution and rotation plan so that each player plays an approximately equal amount If a team is short of players and the opposing team has extra players, consider loaning players to allow the children present more playing time on the field, rather than having children waiting as a substitute.

 Coaches and teams should be on one side of the field and spectators on the other.
 Coaches should remain in the "technical area", which is along the touch line approximately 10 years on either side of the center.
 Neither coaches nor spectators are permitted behind the goal lines.
 Coaches should "manage" their parents to know the correct observing area and to remain in that area.
-Mingling of the coaches and spectators from the two full teams is encouraged.
+Mingling of the coaches and spectators from the two teams is encouraged.
 If the teams have banners they should be placed at least 3 yards back from one touchline.
 All persons should remain at least one yard away from the touchlines.

 Coaching at the Game